MRN-Code/coins-logon-widget/README.md

 * **`grunt`:** Build the project’s _un-minified_ styles and scripts
 * **`grunt build`:** Build the project’s _minified_ styles and scripts, suitable for production.
 * **`grunt serve`:** Spin up a [connect](https://www.npmjs.com/package/connect) server and rebuild the styles and scripts when they change.
 Useful for development on the project.
+* **`grunt test`:** Initializes a mock api server, and fires off in-browser testing in multiple browsers in parallel.